hipc-book/hipc-book.github.io/_lectures/9-more_accelerators.md

 <iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/RdLqsNAUxTI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><br/>

-Welcome to Unit 9 of HIPC!
+Welcome to Unit 9 of HIPC.

-In the previous lecture, we introduced the fundamentals of GPU hardware and CUDA programming.
+In the previous unit, we introduced the fundamentals of GPU hardware and CUDA programming.
 While we only scratched the surface of CUDA's capabilities, there remains significant untapped potential.
-In this lecture, we will explore more advanced aspects of CUDA, focusing on performance considerations, scheduling strategies, and memory models.
+In this unit, we will explore more advanced aspects of CUDA, focusing on performance considerations, scheduling strategies, and memory models.

-Before proceeding, ensure you have thoroughly understood the material from the previous unit, as a strong foundation is crucial for tackling the topics in this lecture.
+Before proceeding, ensure you have thoroughly understood the material from the previous unit, as a strong foundation is crucial for tackling the topics in this unit.

 This unit will cover the following topics:

 * Advanced Scheduling
 * Advanced Execution
 * Advanced Memory Models
-* Performance Profiling, Tuning and Optimization
+* Performance Profiling, Tuning, and Optimisation

 # Advanced Scheduling